coq/coq/doc/sphinx/addendum/nsatz.rst

 domain, i.e. a commutative ring with no zero divisor.
 For example, :math:`A` can be :math:`\mathbb{R}`, :math:`\mathbb{Z}`, or :math:`\mathbb{Q}`.
-Note that the equality :math:`=` used in these goals can be any setoid equality (see :ref:`TODO-27.2.2`) , not only Leibnitz equality.
+Note that the equality :math:`=` used in these goals can be any setoid equality (see :ref:`tactics-enabled-on-user-provided-relations`) , not only Leibnitz equality.

 It also proves formulas